Preserving the Machines, Stories, and Spirit That Built Alaska

 About the Museum of Alaska

 Since 1967, the Museum of Alaska—formerly known as the Museum of Alaska Transportation and Industry (MATI)—has been dedicated to collecting, conserving, and celebrating the artifacts and ingenuity that shaped the Last Frontier.
-Located on 20 historic acres in Wasilla, we are Alaska’s largest museum devoted to transportation and industry.
+Located on 20 historic acres in Wasilla, we are Alaska’s largest museum devoted to All things ALASKAN.
 Through dynamic exhibits, hands-on learning, and community outreach, we honor the past while inspiring future generations.

 We’re giving a future to Alaska’s past—one story, one artifact, and one generation at a time.